What is Green Stormwater Infrastructure?

 These landscaped areas collect, treat, and infiltrate runoff using plants and a specified soil mix.
 Biotreatment areas can be incorporated into parking lots, curb extensions, park strips, traffic circles, and street edges and medians.
 Planter boxes next to buildings, tree wells, and tree trenches can also be designed as biotreatment areas.

+Photograph of a rainwater storage tank.
 Rainwater Harvesting and Use

 Rainwater harvesting systems collect and store rainwater for later use.
 They slow and reduce stormwater runoff, and that stored water can be used for landscape irrigation or toilet flushing.